Ratings & Reviews

 1,563 reviews68 followers

-MC becomes OP Some really interesting ideas that lead to fascinating possibilities.
-Normally, as the cast grows, the narrative becomes tangled because the MC can’t be in two places at once.
-Everything is simplified with one skill/class Really enjoying this.
-I’m very eager to read the next two books.
 I do need to point out some flaws.
 For starters, there’s a lot of talk early on about making Venice, a center of trade.
 The problem is that at the point where they are discussing trade, Venice does not have a lot of trade partners.
 The narrative seemed to be leaning on Venice’s historical role without taking into account the current situation.
-I would also recommend reconfiguring the character sheet so that the first part reflects the base attributes and common perks or skills.
-In effect, showing what each will have, and then listing the individual breakdowns.
-I will pre-order the next books.

 Cheeky McChicken